-Restorative Question Prompt:

-What happened?
+To support better behaviour choices after a bad choice, restorative questioning is used in the Junior School.

+Our restorative questions prompts:
-What were you thinking and feeling at the time?

-Who has been affected by what you have done?
-In what way?

-What do you think you need to do to make things right?

-What will you do differently next time?
+- What happened? - What were you thinking and feeling at the time? - Who has been affected by what you have done?
+In what way? - What do you think you need to do in order to make things right? - What will you do differently next time?